Accurate Recycling Labels

 Identifies What Gets Recycled

 SB 343 directs CalRecycle to publish data about the types of materials actually recycled in California.
 Manufacturers and other interested parties must use that information as part of their assessment of whether products can be considered recyclable for labeling purposes.
 The law outlaws manufacturers and others from selling products or packaging labeled as recyclable unless the items are regularly collected and processed for recycling in the state.
+SB 343 neither authorizes nor directs CalRecycle to determine or report on the recyclability of particular products and packaging or the appropriate use of the chasing arrows or other indicators of recyclability.
+Parties evaluating whether a product is eligible to be labeled recyclable in California may utilize additional information not published by CalRecycle.

 This will: